lerna/lerna/core/filter-options/README.md

 ### `--since [ref]`

-Only include packages that have been updated since the specified `ref`.
+Only include packages that have been changed since the specified `ref`.
 If no ref is passed, it defaults to the most-recent tag.

 ```sh
 # List the contents of packages that have changed since the latest tag